It’s time to talk about silly mortgage products!

 For example, a 15-year fixed will always price lower than a 30-year fixed.
 In fact, 15-year fixed mortgage rates are about 0.75% cheaper than 30-year rates at the moment.

-However, the monthly mortgage payment will be higher if the loan term is shorter, so there are some drawbacks.
+However, the monthly mortgage payment will be higher if the loan term has a shorter duration, so there are some drawbacks as well.

 That got confusing, so let’s sum it up real quick.